Hayne Leland

 In 1979, Leland realized that then-recent work on option pricing could be applied to dynamically hedge a portfolio, resulting in a financial product termed "portfolio insurance".
 In conjunction with Mark Rubinstein, a Berkeley colleague and options expert, and John O'Brien, a financial industry professional, he co-founded Leland O'Brien Rubinstein Associates (LOR) in 1980 to provide portfolio protection strategies.
-LOR's protected asset base grew rapidly, reaching $50b by mid-1987 (the equivalent of almost $500b when adjusted to the S&P 500 level in mid-2017).
-In 1987, Leland and his partners Rubinstein and O'Brien were co-named "Businessmen of the Year" by Fortune magazine.
+LOR's protected asset base grew rapidly, reaching $50 billion by mid-1987 (the equivalent of almost $500 billion when adjusted to the S&P 500 level in mid-2017).
+In 1987, Leland and his partners, Rubinstein and O'Brien, were co-named "Businessmen of the Year" by Fortune magazine.

 The portfolio insurance strategy required that clients sell (to hedge) stocks or stock index futures as the market declined.
 During the crash of October 19, 1987, the drop in stock prices required LOR to sell large amounts of stock index futures, creating further downward pressure on stock prices.
-While portfolio insurance was not the initial cause of the crash, the Brady Commission Report examining trading that day concluded that insurance selling, roughly 15% of total stock and futures sold that day, was contributory to the magnitude of the crash.
+While portfolio insurance was not the initial cause of the crash, the Brady Commission Report examining trading that day concluded that insurance selling —roughly 15% of total stock and futures sold that day —contributed to the crash's magnitude.
 Market mechanism failures, including the failure of the SuperDot system, were also held responsible in the Brady Report.

 The SuperTrust: The first U.S. ETF.

 Looking for a means to provide portfolio protection without dynamic trading, LOR then developed a fund structure to allow fully collateralized portfolio protection and basket trading.
 LOR's SuperTrust consisted of two funds, known as SuperUnits, whose assets were S&P 500 stocks and short-term Treasury securities, respectively.
 To provide a basket product, shares of the SuperUnits required continuous trading when markets were open, similar to the trading of exchange-listed closed-end fund shares.
 But for the funds' market value to closely track the underlying portfolio value—a problem with closed-end funds whose shares often fell to discounts—fund shares also needed to be redeemable daily for cash or for underlying assets at net asset value (NAV).
 The SuperTrust's SuperUnits allowed smaller redemptions in cash, with larger redemptions in stock bundles.
 The Investment Company Act of 1940 disallows such a fund structure, i.e., with simultaneous closed-end and open-end fund properties, but it does allow the SEC to provide exemptions to the regulations when they're deemed to be in the public interest.